dark-51lieal/dark/_posts/2020-08-20-scanlation.md

 ## 16 Dec 2020

 I have officially become Typesetter but yeah my shaping still bad, Friends are.....
+My English ?
+Well, I know it isn't "good" but, have you got the point?
+That's what a language for.

 ## 10 Oct 2020